conan-io/docs/developing_packages/workspaces.rst

 .. warning::

     This is an experimental feature.
-Actually, a preview of the feature, with the main goal of receiving feedback and improving it.
+This is actually a preview of the feature, with the main goal of receiving feedbacks and improving it.
-    Consider the file formats, commands and flows to be unstable and subject of change in next releases.
+    Consider the file formats, commands and flows to be unstable and subject to changes in the next releases.

 Sometimes, it is necessary to work simultaneously on more than one package.
 In theory, each package should be a "work unit", and developers should be able to work on them in isolation.
-But sometimes, some changes require modifications in more than 1 package at the same time.
+But sometimes, some changes require modifications in more than one package at the same time.
-The local development flow can help, but it still requires doing ``export-pkg`` to put the artifacts in the local cache, where other packages under development will consume them.
+The local development flow can help, but it still requires using ``export-pkg`` to put the artifacts in the local cache, where other packages under development will consume them.

 The conan workspaces allow to have more than one package in user folders, and have them to directly use other packages from user folders